 - 2 tablespoons butter

-- 3 tablespoons flour
+- 3 tablespoons all-purpose flour

 - 2 cups milk

-- 1/4 teaspoon salt
+- ¼ teaspoon salt

-- 1/8 teaspoon freshly ground pepper
+- ⅛ teaspoon pepper

-- 1/4 cup freshly grated Parmesan cheese
+- ¼ cup freshly grated Parmesan cheese

-- 1/2 cup shredded Gruyere cheese
+- ½ cup shredded Gruyere cheese

-- 1/2 cup shredded Colby/Cheddar cheese
+- ½ cup shredded Colby/Cheddar cheese

-- 2 teaspoons butter, melted
+- 2 teaspoons butter melted

-- 1/2 cup seasoned bread crumbs
+- ½ cup seasoned Panko bread crumbs

 - Preheat oven to 400 degrees, and prepare a 1-quart baking dish with cooking spray.

-Drain and place into the prepared baking dish.
+- Drain and place into the prepared baking dish.
 Season with a pinch of salt and ground pepper.

-To prepare sauce, melt butter in a small saucepan over medium-high heat.
+- To prepare sauce, melt butter in a small saucepan over medium-high heat.
 Whisk flour in so that it forms a light roux.

-Gradually add milk, whisking so that the roux blends in completely.
+- Gradually add milk, whisking so that the roux blends in completely.
 Continue cooking and whisking until sauce thickens.
 Do not boil.
 Add salt and pepper.

-Sprinkle Colby/Cheddar cheese over the cauliflower.
+- Sprinkle Colby/Cheddar cheese over the cauliflower.

-In a small bowl, combine melted butter and bread crumbs.
+- In a small bowl, combine melted butter and bread crumbs.
 Mix until thoroughly combined with a fork.

-Sprinkle bread crumbs entirely over cauliflower.
+- Sprinkle bread crumbs entirely over cauliflower.

-Bake for 15-20 minutes, until bubbly and golden brown.
+- Bake for 15-20 minutes, until bubbly and golden brown.